puppetlabs/puppet-instruqt-tracks/build-a-bolt-inventory-file-on-linux/01-create-an-inventory-file-and-define-your-targets/assignment.md

 When you create a Bolt project by running the ```bolt project init``` command, Bolt creates an inventory file with placeholder content in the project directory.
 The project directory also contains configuration files, plans, and tasks.

 # Step 1: Create and navigate to your project directory
-At the command prompt on the Bolt tab to the left, type the following command (you can also copy it and paste it at the command prompt).
+At the command prompt on the Bolt tab to the left, type the following command (you can also copy it to the command prompt).

  ```
  mkdir myproject && cd myproject